GeorgeHernandez/GeorgeHernandez/KnowThyself.md

         - ME: 50%.
 I like to explore but I'm not a hedonist.
     - Sensory processing sensitivity (SPS)
         - The defining trait of highly sensitive persons (HSPs), characterized by the increased depth of processing of sensory input that underlies HSPs' greater proclivity to overstimulation, emotional reactivity and empathy, and sensitivity to stimuli.
-        - ME: 70%.
-Some of my introversion stems from this and my SSD.
+        - ME: 80%. **I identify as an anti-hedonist**.
+Probably related to my introversion, SSD, and how some video games can give me motion sickness.
     - Perfectionism
         - Perfectionism is one of the traits associated with obsessional behavior.
         - ME: 70%.
 Tidiness and closure are important but not always possible.
 That's why *wabi sabi* is one of my mantras.
 But surely there must be cases where perfection can be achieved?
     - Alexithymia
         - The inability to express emotions.
-        - ME: 70%.
-I write more than a say.
-I wish I could more easily say "I love you", but it doesn't come easy.
+        - ME: 70%. **Alas, I wish I could more easily say "I love you"**, but it doesn't come easy.
 Possibly related to having 7 brothers & 1 sister.
 I wonder how much this contributes to my anti-hedonism?
     - Rigidity
         - Inflexibility, difficulty making transitions, adherence to set patterns.
 Mental rigidity arises out of a deficit of the executive functions.
 Difficulty with unmet expectations.
-        - ME: 60%.
-I MUST have milk with cookies or PBJ.
+        - ME: 60%. **Alas, I MUST have milk with cookies or PBJ**.
 I MUST have soda with pizza or burger.
 I can be flexible with sufficient reason, i.e. it is important to hear people out before ruling them out.
 I am also flexible if I run into a wall and need to get creative.
 I'm not aware of any insistently repititioius behaviours.
     - Impulsivity
         - Risk taking, lack of planning, and making up one's mind quickly (Eysenck and Eysenck).
 A component of disinhibition.
         - ME: 30%.
-I tend to be constrained This is very context sensitive.
+I tend to be constrained.
+This is very context sensitive.
 If the situation is random then yes I can be impulsive or spontaneous.
     - Disinhibition
         - Behavioral disinhibition is an inability or unwillingness to constrain impulses, it is a key component of executive functioning.
 Researchers have emphasized poor behavioral inhibition as the central impairment of ADHD.
         - ME: 20%.
 I tend to be constrained.
-    - Pscyhoticism
+    - Psychoticism
         - Psychoticism is a personality pattern typified by aggressiveness and interpersonal hostility
         - ME: 20%.
 I like to fight and do martial arts, but it's for fun, i.e. I'm usually not angry at the person.
 I sometimes get annoyed by problems that could have been prevented, but I have to remember that it happens.
-    - Obssessionality
+    - Obsessionality
         - Persistent, often unwelcome, and frequently disturbing ideas, thoughts, images or emotions, rumination, often inducing an anxious state.
-        - ME: 70%.
+        - ME: 70%. **Alas, my mind tends to wander towards the dark**.
 Especially if I'm awake in the middle of the night.
-However even in the daytime, my mind wanders and I have to keep busy or noise wells up.
+However, even in the daytime, my mind wanders and I have to keep busy or noise wells up.